Estif-Gi/wireframing/README.md

 # benefits of wireframing from a software development perspective

 Wireframing is a crucial step in the software development lifecycle (SDLC) that bridges the gap between concept and execution.
 From a development perspective, it offers several key advantages that streamline workflows, reduce risks, and improve the final product.
+# real worled example

+describe a real-world scenario where wireframing identified potential usability issues before the development phase.
+Explain how these issues were resolved and how it impacted the final product.
+Conclude by summarizing the role of wireframing in ensuring a user-friendly design.